-RELATING TO LABOR AND LABOR RELATIONS -- WAGES
+RELATING TO LABOR AND LABOR RELATIONS - WAGES

-1 This act would gradually increase the hourly minimum wage from nine dollars and sixty 2 cents (\$9.60) to fifteen dollars (\$15.00) by January 1, 2023, as well as gradually increasing the 3 hourly minimum wage for employees receiving gratuities from three dollars and eighty-nine cents 4 (\$3.89) an hour to fifteen dollars (\$15.00) an hour by January 1, 2027.
-Increases subsequent to 5 those dates would be tied in to the Consumer Price Index for Urban Wage Earners and Clerical 6 Workers (CPI-W).
-7 This act would take effect upon passage.
-LC003174
+1 This act would gradually increase the hourly minimum wage from nine dollars and sixty 2 cents (\$9.60) to fifteen dollars (\$15.00) by January 1, 2024, as well as gradually increasing the 3 hourly minimum wage for employees receiving gratuities from three dollars and eighty-nine cents 4 (\$3.89) an hour to fifteen dollars (\$15.00) an hour by January 1, 2028.
+Any increases subsequent 5 to those dates would be dependent on any increase of the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+Awards for non-payment would increase from two (2) to 6 7 three (3) times the amount unpaid and the statute of limitations would increase from three (3) to 8 six (6) years.
+9

+This act would take effect upon passage.